-Firstly, the formula (21) in Section 1.4 was programmed using the UDF (User-Defined Function) feature in Fluent.
+Firstly, the Eq.
+(21) was programmed using the UDF (User-Defined Function) feature in Fluent.
 This allowed the mixing uniformity values at each time step to be output at the end of the respective time step during the calculation process.
 The values were written to a .txt file, thereby obtaining the variation of mixing uniformity over time.

-The mixing uniformity data is divided into training set and test set, and the ratio of 7: 3 is used as training set, in which the first 70% data are used as training set to train the model; The last 30% of the data is used as a test set, and the validity of the model is verified by predicting the data.
+The mixing uniformity data is divided into a training set and a test set, and the ratio of 7:3 is used as the training set, in which the first 70% of data are used as the training set to train the model; The last 30% of the data is used as a test set, and the validity of the model is verified by predicting the data.
 The data set distribution is shown in Figure 4.

-Fig. 4 Data distribution diagram of training set and test set: (a)Training set; (b)Test set
+Figure 4.
+Data distribution diagram of training set and test set: (a)Training set; (b)Test set.